durbank/ELA-model/Docs/Methods.md

 ### Balance equation

-The fundamental basis of the ELA model is an integrated balance formula (Equation \ref{eq:balance}) for steady-state glaciers, adapted from @oerlemans_minimal_2008,
+The fundamental basis of the ELA model is an integrated balance formula (Equation \ref{eq:balance}) for steady-state glaciers from @oerlemans_minimal_2008,

 \begin{equation}
 \label{eq:balance}